Curb Racing: Car No. 43 history

 The team continued to run part-time in 2003.
 Jay Sauter's brother Johnny ran 17 races in Chevrolets with Channellock sponsorship.
 Sauter was also running the No. 21 for Richard Childress Racing, combining for a full season.
 Grubb also returned to the No. 43 at the spring Nashville race, with sponsorship from music artist Jo Dee Messina, and Shelby Howard ran the fall Kansas race with Dr. Pepper.
 The team ran Dodges in partnership with Carroll Racing for Grubb and Howard.
 The team picked up their first Busch Series win at the Funai 250 at Richmond in September with Sauter in a Chevrolet.

-The team started 2004 with Josh Richeson driving the No. 43 Chevrolet at Daytona with Ollie's Bargain Outlets sponsoring.
+The team started 2004 with Josh Richeson driving the No. 43 Chevrolet at Daytona with Ollie's Bargain Outlet sponsoring.
 At the second race of the season at Rockingham, the team switched to running Evernham Dodges and signed Aaron Fike as the driver.
 Ollie's continued to sponsor the team, which remained part-time.
 Fike and the No. 43 ran 12 races, his best finish a seventeenth at Dover.

 In 2005, the No. 43 returned to full-time running both Dodges and Fords.
 Channellock and Jo Dee Messina, both returned to the team after a year absence.
 Kimberly-Clark's Kleenex brand also came on as a sponsor.
 The team's main drivers were Aaron and A. J. Fike, with Jeff Green running three races.
 Tracy Hines and Kevin Conway ran one race a piece, while road course ringers Jose Luis Ramirez and Ron Fellows also made a start.
 Fellows ran a Chevrolet for his race in the No. 43 at Watkins Glen, however the engine overheated early in the event.
 The team's best finish in 2005 was 14th at Charlotte with Aaron Fike in a Ford.

 In 2006, the team returned to running Evernham Dodges.
 The No. 43 began the season without a full-time sponsor, however the car started the season with Aaron Fike driving full-time with race-to-race sponsorships.
 Fike sat 29th in points after 12 races when he failed to qualify at Charlotte and was fired.
 Kertus Davis took over for one race at Dover.
 The team then downscaled to part-time, with road racing experts P. J. Jones and Chris Cook attempting a four races each, all of them on ovals except for Cook's start at Watkins Glen.
 Jones made each of the fields he attempted to qualify for, while Cook made three of the four, missing the race at Richmond.
 Erin Crocker brought General Mills sponsorship and Evernham support at Homestead, finishing 28th.
 The best finish for the No. 43 in 2006 was at the July Daytona race, with P. J. Jones finishing 13th.